New Brett Kavanaugh sexual misconduct accusation sets off calls for Supreme Court impeachment

-(CBS) — At least three Democratic presidential candidates called for Supreme Court Associate Justice Brett Kavanaugh to be impeached after a new report about alleged sexual misconduct from his college years.
+WASHINGTON — At least five Democratic presidential candidates called for Supreme Court Associate Justice Brett Kavanaugh to be impeached after a new report about alleged sexual misconduct from his college years.
 President Trump, meanwhile, stood by Kavanaugh and said the Justice Department should “rescue” him.

-Presidential candidates Elizabeth Warren, Kamala Harris, Julián Castro and Pete Buttigieg said Sunday that Kavanaugh should be taken off the nation’s highest court after the latest accusation, which comes nearly a year after other misconduct allegations roiled Kavanaugh’s confirmation hearings.
+Presidential candidates Elizabeth Warren, Kamala Harris, Julián Castro, Cory Booker and Pete Buttigieg said Sunday that Kavanaugh should be taken off the nation’s highest court after the latest accusation, which comes nearly a year after other misconduct allegations roiled Kavanaugh’s confirmation hearings.
 Kavanaugh has not responded to the latest report, but denied all accusations that emerged during his confirmation process.

 “Last year the Kavanaugh nomination was rammed through the Senate without a thorough examination of the allegations against him,” Warren tweeted.
 “Confirmation is not exoneration, and these newest revelations are disturbing.
 Like the man who appointed him, Kavanaugh should be impeached.”